Investing in AI Demand Letters for Your Personal Injury Practice?

 At Settlement Intelligence, the user enters information into the platform.
 (Higher tier subscribers can use integration to pull data from their case management software.)
 In response, the Settlement Intelligence platform seeks additional information based upon what the insurance claim software values monetarily.
 Every demand letter differs based upon the information entered.
 All of the facts are laid out in the optimal format that has been researched, tested and refined for the past 20+ years on thousands of claims.
 The platform reproduces our expert knowledge of the way claims evaluation software operates.

 When it comes to triggering claims evaluation software, that feature is unique to Settlement Intelligence.
-Settlement Intelligence is also the only company with a provisional patent on their proprietary demand letter process and SaaS workflow.
+Settlement Intelligence is also the only company with a patent on their proprietary demand letter process and SaaS workflow.

 Integration with Client Management Software